tyrasd/togpx/README.md

 * Points are converted to [Waypoints](http://www.topografix.com/gpx/1/1/#type_wptType).
 * Lines are converted to [Tracks](http://www.topografix.com/gpx/1/1/#type_trkType).
 * (Multi)Polygons are represented as a [Track](http://www.topografix.com/gpx/1/1/#type_trkType) of their outline(s).
-* By default, the `name` tag of GPX elements will be determined by a simple heuristic that searches for the following GeoJSON properties to construct a meaningful title: `name`, `ref`, `id`
-* By default, the `desc` tag of GPX elements will be constructed by concatenating all respective GeoJSON properties.
-* Elevation is included in the output if the GeoJSON coordinates contain altitude as a third value (`[lon, lat, altitude]`)
+* Elevation is included in the output if the GeoJSON coordinates contain altitude as a third value (`[lon, lat, altitude]`).
 * Timestamps are included in the GPX output if the GeoJSON has a `times` or `coordTimes` property that is an array of UTC ISO 8601 timestamp strings.
 See the `featureCoordTimes` option for customizing this behaviour.
+* Properties of a point that match the name of a supported GPX waypoint tag are included in the output.
+For waypoints, the `featureTitle` and `featureDescription` callbacks are only used as fallbacks.
+* By default, the `name` tag of GPX elements will be determined by a simple heuristic that searches for the following GeoJSON properties to construct a meaningful title: `name`, `ref`, `id`.
+* By default, the `desc` tag of GPX elements will be constructed by concatenating all respective GeoJSON properties.